expressjs/expressjs.com/guide/migrating-4.md

 <h4 id="app-use"><code>app.use</code> accepts parameters</h4>

-In version 4 you can now load middleware on a path with a variable parameter and read the parameter value from the route handler.
+In version 4 you can use a variable parameter to define the path where middleware functions are loaded, then read the value of the parameter from the route handler.
 For example:

 ~~~js